 This section illustrates different types of uses of the PuzzleMe™ platform.
-Be sure to also check out websites where PuzzleMe is embedded such as The Washington Post and Newsday.
+Be sure to also check out websites where PuzzleMe is embedded, such as The Washington Post, the New Yorker, Newsday and The Atlantic.
 These sites illustrate a complete solution based on PuzzleMe, including a puzzle picker, multiple series and sizes of crosswords, and monetization.
 Not visible, however, is PuzzleMe’s ability at the backend to seamlessly ingest puzzles from a syndicate or constructor and to provide detailed analytics on puzzle plays.

 Also review our list of featured puzzles which show the use of puzzles in a variety of domains such as language, music, history, geography, sports, travel, health, etc.